What Is Dropshipping And How Can You Make Money With It

 Before we talk about the different types of invoice you’ll come across when importing and exporting, let’s touch on how to pay and get paid when working across borders.

 As a business owner, you’ll want to cut down the costs of sending and receiving money from overseas, to make it easier to pay your international suppliers, and work with customers based abroad.
-One great way to do that is with a multi-currency account like the Wise borderless account.
+One great way to do that is with a multi-currency account like the Wise account.

 Borderless accounts are available for both personal and business customers, and let you hold your money in dozens of different currencies all in the same place.
 You can pay your international suppliers easily, making fast and secure overseas transfers online in a broad range of currencies.
 All currency conversion is done using the same exchange rate you’ll find on Google, the real mid-market exchange rate, with just a small transparent fee to pay.
-This typically works out much cheaper than using a regular bank, and the fees can be up to 19x less than using an alternative like PayPal.
+This typically works out much cheaper than using a regular bank, and the fees can be significantly less than using an alternative like PayPal.

 You can also receive payments like a local in euros and British pounds, as well as US, Australian and New Zealand dollars, making it easy to sell to customers in these regions.

-Create your Wise Business account, and start saving on your international business payments. |
+Create your Wise business account, and start saving on your international business payments. |

 ---|